King Corn is a independent documentary film about the corn industry in America.

 Which is why it’s no surprise that it’s been linked to obesity, diabetes, and heart disease, and cancer.
 High fructose corn syrup is worse in liquid form.

 True story: My accountant lost a bunch of weight a few years back and I asked him what he did.
 He shrugged his shoulders and said, “I stopped drinking Cokes.”
 Literally, that’s all he did.
-Coke was the only soft drink he ever drank and he drank it everyday.
-If I remember right he lost over 30 lbs in just a few months.
+Coke was the only soft drink he ever drank and he drank it multiple times per day.
+He lost over 30 lbs in just a few months.

 86% of all corn produced in the U.S. is genetically modified.
 Yet another reason to steer clear of it.